transdigiware/blockchain/howto/ibp-console.md

 ## What the {{site.data.keyword.blockchainfull_notm}} Platform offers
 {: #ibp-console-overview-capabilities}

 This latest release is tailored to experienced {{site.data.keyword.blockchainfull_notm}} and Hyperledger Fabric users and lets them host and join {{site.data.keyword.blockchainfull_notm}} networks.
-If you are an existing Enterprise Plan customer, instead of {{site.data.keyword.IBM_notm}} managing your network, you now have total control with the ability to provision, monitor, and manage your components inside your own Kubernetes cluster.

 The {{site.data.keyword.blockchainfull_notm}} Platform includes the following key features: